python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/off-topic-etiquette.md

 ## Three things you should do
 1. Ask away
     * If you have a question that isn't about Python, just ask it in an inactive off-topic channel.
-    If someone sees your question who knows the answer, they will answer you.
+    If someone sees your question and knows the answer, they will answer you.
-    "Why is my wifi not working?", "how do I tune a guitar?", "is there a server for C#?", are all fair game for questions to ask.
+    "Why is my wifi not working?", "how do I tune a guitar?", "Is there a server for C#?", are all fair game for questions to ask.
     If your question relates to Python, try to find the most suitable channel to ask your question, or open a help session.
 2. When in doubt, ask someone to clarify what they mean
     * If you're not sure you properly understand someone, ask them to clarify.